“Gears” An Alphabyte

 For all the Firestarters I recommend the ebook.
 You will have the entire program of well over a thousand of these introductions with you on your phone or tablet.
 Check the menu options at the site for more information

-In the season of Pentecost this year we read Matthew 8 to 18.
+In the season of Pentecost this year we read Isaiah 13 – 27; Lamentations 1 and 2 in the Ninth Week.

 For all the Firestarters I recommend the ebook.
 You will have the entire program of well over a thousand of these introductions with you on your phone or tablet.
 Check the menu options at the site for more information.